alextoritsin/CS50_project/README.md

 # StockX — WSGI web-application based on Flask
+#### Video Demo:
-### In this application you can create your portfolio of stocks from US market, analise them, add to list and compare.
+#### In this application you can create your portfolio of stocks from US market, analise them, add to list and compare.

 Before using you should get API key for IEX cloud service.
 Instructions to get one you can find [here](https://cs50.harvard.edu/x/2021/psets/9/finance/#configuring).